asllop/RunPack/runpack/TUTORIAL.md

 We introduced multiple new things here.
 First, the `is_int?` word, checks if the type of the next cell in the stack is an integer, and puts a boolean with the result.
 Then we have the `either`.
 This words gets from the stack a boolean, and two blocks, the first block will be executed if the boolean is `true`, and the second if it's `false`.

-Either is nice but a bit slow, because it must create the blocks before executing.
-This time penalty could be significant in a loop.
-For these cases we have the `if` word, that words in a diferent way, instead of getting to blocks from the stack, it gets two words from the concat:
+The `either` word is nice but a bit slow, because it has to create the blocks before executing.
+This time penalty could be significant in loops.
+For these cases we have the `if` word, that works in a diferent way, instead of getting the two code blocks from the stack, it gets two words from the concat:

 ```
 { 'It\'s bigger' print } def bigger